adyrosebrigg/pyWordle/README.md

+**NOTICE: I have archived this repository along with most of my others because I no longer have time to maintain them.
+Feel free to fork per the licence of any given repo, and have fun!
+Hope you can put the code to good use.**

 # pyWordle
 No I don't play wordle.
 Yes I reimplemented it in python for funsies based on my best friend's obsession with it and spinoff games. :^)